jiguan/LeetCode/src/com/interview/JavaInterviewQuestions.md

 3. The Runnable interface’s void run() method has no way of returning any result back to the main thread.
 The executor framework introduced the Callable interface that returns a value from its call() method.
 This means the asynchronous task will be able to return a value once it is done executing.

 How to end a Thread?
-A Thread ends due to the following reasons:

 1. The thread ends when the run() method finishes its execution.
 2. When the thread throws an Exception or Error that is not being caught in the program.